fermi-lat/ScienceTools/README.md

 ## Tips for Git Submodules

 To run a branch and some parallel clone jobs run something like:
-`git clone -b cmake-update --recurse-submodules -j8 git@github.com:fermi-lat/ScienceTools.git`
+`git clone -b branchname --recurse-submodules -j8 git@github.com:fermi-lat/ScienceTools.git`

 The metadata for the included submodules is found in the top level `.gitmodules` file.